hoel-bagard/pythonmorsels/src/bank_account/README.md

 I'd also like you to keep track of all opened accounts in an class-level accounts attribute, as a list.\
 Note that the account number doesn't show up in the string representation of our BankAccount objects above, but you're welcome to add the account number to the string representation if you'd like.

+#### Bonus 3
+For the third bonus, I'd like you to ensure the balance attribute on your BankAccount class is a read-only attribute.